EricFecteau/rust-data-analysis/src/1_start/concepts.md

 ## Arrow crates

 Arrow is a language-independent columnar memory format for flat and nested data, organized for efficient analytic operations on modern hardware.
 In Rust, there are three crates that can manipulate [Apache Arrow](https://arrow.apache.org/) data.
 This book generally uses `polars_arrow`, through `polars`.
-Since the data echosystem in Rust has not standardized, it's useful to be aware of the other crates:
+Since the data ecosystem in Rust has not standardized, it's useful to be aware of the other crates:

 * [arrow](https://docs.rs/arrow/latest/arrow/): A complete, safe, native Rust implementation of Apache Arrow, a cross-language development platform for in-memory data.
 This crate is the official implementation of Arrow in Rust, by Apache.
 * [polars_arrow](https://docs.rs/polars-arrow/latest/polars_arrow/): An Arrow implementation by Polars.
 Polars uses the Apache Arrow memory model for their DataFrame.